jaantollander/masters-thesis/content/25_puhti.md

 \newpage

 # Puhti cluster at CSC
-## CSC --  The IT Center for Science
-*CSC - The IT Center for Science* provides ICT services for higher education institutions, research institutes, culture, public administration and enterprises.
-It is owned by the Finnish-state and higher education institutions.
-These services include access to high-performance computing, cloud computing and data storage, as well as, training and technical support for using them.

-In CSC systems, each user has one *user account* which can belong to one or more *projects*.
-Projects are used for setting quotas and accounting of computational resources and storage.
-The usage of computational resources is measured using *Billing Units (BU)*.
-These resources include reserved CPU cores, memory, local disk, and GPUs per unit of time.
-In Linux systems, each user account is associated with *user* and each project with a *group*.
-[@cscdocs]

-We will be looking at the structure of CSC *Puhti* cluster.
-As the operating system, Puhti uses the *RedHat Enterprise Linux Server* (version 7.9) distribution.

 Value | Metric | Value | IEC
 - | - | - | -
 $1$ | byte (B) | $1$ | byte (B)